 "Mom?"

 "Mom!
-What do you think of this awful scarf?
-Mom... are you even listening to me?"
+What do you think about this terrible scarf?
+Mom... are you listening to me too?"

-We were at the local charity shop, aiming to find a costume for my daughter to wear in her upcoming school performance as Mrs. Darbus in the high school musical.
-I tried to listen, I really did, but I felt distant, disconnected, and utterly exhausted.
+We were at a local charity shop aiming to find a costume for my daughter to wear as Darbus in her upcoming school performance in the high school musical.
+I tried to listen and pay attention, but I was starting to feel far away, disconnected, and completely exhausted.

-Over the past 48 hours, I've been in and out of the workplace, attending meetings that required focus, and generally fulfilling the duties of a mom/wife.
-I wasn't keeping up (more on that later) and was about to pay the price.
+For the past 48 hours, I had been going in and out of work, attending meetings that required focus, and generally fulfilling my duties as a mom/wife.
+I was not keeping up (I'll explain more later), and I was about to pay the price.

 I crashed.

-I crashed due to post-exertional malaise, and the hellish 36 hours that followed.
+I crashed due to post-exertional malaise, and a 36-hour hell ensued.

-Post-exertional malaise (PEM) is a worsening of symptoms following even mild physical or mental exertion, typically occurring 12-48 hours after activity and lasting for days or even weeks.
+Post-exertional malaise (PEM) is the worsening of symptoms even from mild physical or mental exertion, typically worsening 12 to 48 hours after activity and lasting for days or weeks..

-PEM is also known as post-exertional symptom exacerbation (PESE) or post-exertional neuroimmune exhaustion (PENE).
+Other names for PEM include post-exertional symptom exacerbation (PESE) or post-exertional neuroimmune fatigue (PENE).

-PEM is one of the diagnostic criteria for myalgic encephalomyelitis (ME), also known as chronic fatigue syndrome (CFS), a name that is more misleading than the illness itself.
-I am dealing with more than just ongoing fatigue.
-The Institute of Medicine recently convened an expert committee to release a report titled "Beyond Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Redefining an Illness."
-The committee recommended the use of the following diagnostic criteria.
+PEM is one of the diagnostic criteria for myalgic encephalomyelitis (ME), also known by the more misleading name chronic fatigue syndrome (CFS).
+I am more than just ongoing persistent fatigue.
+The Institute of Medicine recently convened a panel of experts that released a report titled "Beyond Myalgic Encephalomyelitis: Redefining the Disease."
+The panel recommended the use of the following diagnostic criteria.

-For diagnosis, patients need to have the following three symptoms.
+For a diagnosis, the patient must have three of the following symptoms.

-1. A substantial reduction or impairment in the ability to engage in pre-illness levels of occupational, educational, social, or personal activities, persisting for more than 6 months, accompanied by fatigue.
+1. A significant reduction or impairment in the ability to engage in pre-illness levels of occupational, educational, social, or personal activities lasting more than six months, accompanied by fatigue.

 Users who liked